← Back to ResourcesBreed Guides

 Different flea/tick medication for Greyhounds?

 Modern oral preventatives (NexGard, Simparica, Bravecto) safe at standard doses.
 Pharmacokinetics differ due to low body fat.
-Discuss specifics with Greyhound-experienced vet.
+Discuss specifics with a Greyhound-experienced vet.

 Pressure sores and hygromas?